discourse/discourse-developer-docs/docs/05-themes-components/01-developing-themes.md

 Discourse Themes and Theme Components can be used to customize the look, feel and functionality of Discourse's frontend.
 This section of the developer guides aims to provide all the reference materials you need to develop simple themes for a single site, right up to complex open-source theme components.

 This introduction aims to provide a map of all the tools and APIs for theme development.
-If you prefer a step-by-step tutorial for theme development, jump straight to out [Building your first theme]().
+If you prefer a step-by-step tutorial for theme development, jump straight to:

+// todo: theme tutorial onebox

 ## Themes vs. Theme Components